HyrienLab/igblastr/README.md

   by IGBLAST\_ROOT.

-#### Check IgBlast
+#### Check IgBLAST

     igblast_info()

-This will make sure that the installed IgBlast is functional.
+This will make sure that the installed IgBLAST is functional.
 Will also display some info about it (e.g. `igblastn` and `igblastp` versions).